-The latest major update to the national genomic test directory (NGTD) will soon be released.
-It is expected to include numerous changes to rare disease tests including for developmental disorders, neurological conditions, inherited cancers and karyotype analysis.
-This page will be updated with more details of the change when it is released.
+The latest major update to the national genomic test directory (NGTD) have been published.
+It includes numerous changes to rare disease tests including for developmental disorders, neurological conditions, inherited cancers and karyotype analysis.

 Access the national genomic test directory